 Emergency Motions will be heard at 9:30AM Monday-Friday.

-Non-substantive motions can be filed on the regularly scheduled 2A return docket in the AM or PM and will be heard with the plaintiff's cases.
+Non-substantive motions can be filed on the regularly scheduled 2A return docket and will be heard with the plaintiff's cases.
 Fridays are reserved for landlord/tenant and small claims motions.

 Substantive motions will be heard on Wednesday at 1:00PM.
 Limit of one substantive motion per case per court date.
 Time limit of 20 minutes per motion (longer motion will need to be specially set for the 9:30 shared float courtroom).
 Substantive motions include: